Immigration to Russia: Procedure

-Immigration to Russia involves foreign citizens seeking permanent residence in the territory of the Russian Federation.
-The standard immigration procedure consists of the following steps: obtaining a temporary residence permit; obtaining a permanent residence permit and obtaining Russian citizenship.
-Under current law, one can receive citizenship of Russia after five years of residence and after passing an exam in Russian language.
-Immigration to Russia is regulated by the Main Directorate for Migration Affairs.
-Immigration plays an important role in modern Russian demographic processes, accounting for the increase in the population from 2011.
+The standard legal immigration status obtaining procedure consists of the following time-divided steps: obtaining a temporary residence permit; obtaining a permanent residence permit and obtaining Russian citizenship.
+Under current law, one can receive citizenship of Russia after five years of residence and after passing an exam in Russian language, civics and history.
+Immigration to Russia is regulated by the Main Directorate for Migration Affairs of the Ministry of Internal Affairs of Russian Federation.